 All applications for deferral are assessed on a case-by-case basis.

 You can request a deferral through Sydney Student during the process of accepting your offer.

-You will receive the outcome of your request by email within five working days.
+You will receive the outcome of your request by email:

 If you're an international student, and you have already accepted your offer and paid tuition fees, you can still apply to defer.
 We do not hold your place – we make you an offer for the following semester or year.
 A new electronic Confirmation of Enrolment will be issued when you accept your second offer.